Legends (2026 TV series)

 5"Old Kings"Julian HolmesNeil Forsyth7 May 2026 (2026-05-07)

 After his purge, Hakan controls the supply chain directly and plans to import, with Carter and Guy, two tonnes of heroin directly from notorious Pashtun warlord Ayub Afridi.
+Guy is tasked with transporting it by sea to Turkey, but Carter is suspicious.
 Don and Blake seek support from the Foreign Office.
-Bailey develops his connection with Mckee, while Erin and Kate look into tracing Carter's contact in the Liverpool police.
-Guy travels to Pakistan with Hakan, Aziz, Carter, McKee, Mylonas and his Afghan wife Zahra, to meet Afridi, with Don and Bailey monitoring from Karachi.
-Kate goes to Liverpool, where she meets with, then exposes, Goodwin and has him arrested.
-In Pakistan, Afridi and the cartel agree a deal, and the heroin is driven to the docks, to be loaded on to a ship supposedly owned by Guy's company but actually supplied by Don, and crewed with HM Customs agents.
+Bailey develops his connection with McKee, while Erin and Kate look into tracing Carter's contact in the Liverpool police.
+Guy travels to rural Pakistan with Hakan, Aziz, Carter, McKee, and Mylonas and his Afghan wife Zahra, to meet Afridi, while Don and Bailey monitor from Karachi.
+Kate goes to Liverpool, where she exposes Goodwin and has him arrested.
+In Pakistan, Afridi and the cartel agree on a deal, and two tonnes of heroin are driven to Karachi, to be loaded onto a ship supposedly owned by Guy's company but actually supplied by Don, and crewed with HM Customs agents.
+The ship's captain complains that the vessel is not seaworthy, but Don shuts him down, as there is no alternative.
 McKee catches Guy contacting Don, but does not expose him.
-Carter is still suspicious of Guy, and forces him to travel on the boat with the drugs.
+Carter, still suspicious of Guy, forces him to travel on the boat with the drugs.
+Carter begins to suspect McKee.

 6"Legends Never Die"Julian HolmesNeil Forsyth7 May 2026 (2026-05-07)

-McKee is exposed as an informant, but escapes Carter's men.
-Hakan and Aziz seize the heroin shipment from Guy before it reaches the UK, planning to hand over it over to Carter's men for the final European leg of the journey.
-Bailey poses as a lawyer to get information from Goodwin while he is in custody; the interview gives him and Kate a tip that leads them to Carter's mother.
-With Margaret Thatcher's prime ministership under threat, the home secretary demands a swift, successful conclusion.
-Don sends Guy home but he struggles to reintegrate to family life with Sophie and daughter Lily, so returns to work.
-Erin tracks the drugs shipment to Germany, and works with the German police to prevent the handover.
-In London, Guy offers to bring the shipment in himself, Hakan agrees though insists on holding Mylonas as a hostage.
-Don and the team take a boat to the Netherlands and collect the shipment from Aziz.
-Although the boat is lost in bad weather, the team and the shipment are recovered by the coastguard.
-In London, Guy delivers it to a warehouse where the cartel members meet him to collect it.
-Armed police storm the warehouse and arrest Carter, Hakan and members of both gangs.
-As The Home Secretary displays the seized heroin to the media, the team receives thanks from Blake and Don, but no public acknowledgement, and they return to their normal lives.
+McKee is exposed as an informant, but escapes.
+Hakan and Aziz seize the shipment from Guy to hand it over to Carter's men for the European leg of the journey.
+Bailey, posing as a lawyer, gets information from Goodwin in custody; the interview leads them to Carter's mother.
+With Thatcher's prime ministership under threat, the home secretary demands a swift, successful conclusion.
+Don sends Guy home but he struggles to reintegrate into life with Sophie and his daughter Lily, so he returns to work.
+Erin tracks the shipment to Germany, and she and German police prevent the handover.
+In London, Guy offers to bring the shipment himself, and Hakan agrees but holds Mylonas as a hostage.
+Don and the team take a boat to Zeeland and collect the shipment from Aziz.
+The boat is lost in bad weather, but the team and the shipment are recovered by the coastguard.
+In London, Guy delivers it to a warehouse where the cartel meets him.
+Armed police storm the warehouse, arresting Carter, Hakan and members of both gangs.
+As the Home Secretary displays the seized heroin to the media, the team receives thanks from Blake and Don, but no public acknowledgement.
+They return to their normal lives.

 Close